mcinteerj/rdbms-mdb-migration-workshop/guides/easy/data-migration/README.md

 In this section we will migrate your data from the Relationnal Database through MongoSyphon.
 The goal is to come up with your config.js file that applies your schema.
-Disclaimer: The following instructions are taken from the MongoSyphon GitHub and my own experience.
+Disclaimer: The following instructions are taken from the MongoSyphon GitHub.
+MongoSyphon is an Open Source tool that is not supported (officially and otherwise) by MongoDB.
-Information contained in it may be inacurate or not reflect the full process behind the program.
+Information contained in this readme may be inacurate or not reflect the full process behind the program.

-## Config.js template and how it works
+## [Config.js](https://github.com/mcinteerj/rdbms-mdb-migration-workshop/blob/main/resources/MongoSyphonRessources/configs/Hackathon.js) template and how it works

 The follwing example comes from the official MongoSyphon GitHub.